davide-burba/ML_misc/web_app_deployment/README.md

 Toy project to understand pipeline for web application based on deep learning models.

 Breakdance powermove classifier.
-The web application is available at: https://powermove-identifier.onrender.com
+The web application is available at: https://powermove-identifier.onrender.com [not active now]

 I used ResNet50 within fastai framework, following instructions given in https://course.fast.ai/videos/?lesson=2